aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

 aws eks-auth assume-role-for-pod-identity --cluster-name <cluster_name> --token <token>
 ```

-The EKS worker node role need to have permissions for the agPod Identity Agentent to call `AssumeRoleForPodIdentity` action in EKS Auth API.
+The EKS worker node role need to have IAM permissions for the Pod Identity Agent to call `AssumeRoleForPodIdentity` action in EKS Auth API.
 You can use the AWS managed policy: `AmazonEKSWorkerNodePolicy` which is updated to include this permission.
-Alternatevely you can also add custom policy like below.
+Alternatively you can also add custom policy like below.

 ```json
 {